alta-vr/att-town-listener/README.md

 - Support phrase aliasing so that `go go danger chicken` => `spawn me spriggull`
 - Support for inserting quotes, needed when spawning prefabs that contain spaces in their name
 - Meta commands such as stop listening or a start word so that only phrases starting with the word are processed

-Message Timo in the ATT-Meta Discord for any questions (https://discord.gg/YABBUp)